craftAnalyst/craftAnalyst/README.md

 ### 🔗👋Hi there, I'm Christian Ukoh!

-I am a passionate data analyst/scientist committed to transforming complex datasets into actionable insights that drive meaningful outcomes.
+I am a dedicated data analyst/scientist committed to transforming complex datasets into actionable insights that drive meaningful outcomes.
 My expertise lies in uncovering trends, optimizing processes, and delivering data-driven solutions that empowers organizations to make smarter decisions.

 **🔗🔧Skills and Expertise**